thomassuedbroecker/todo/README.md

   $ bx cf apps
   ```

 And voila!
-You now have your very own instance of the Todo application running on Bluemix.
+You now have your very own instance of the Todo application running on IBM Cloud.
 Navigate to the application url, e.g. `<application-host>.mybluemix.net` to create Todo.

 _Note:_ You can change the color of the kill button, with the *btn btn-danger btn-lg* statement inside the *public/index.html* in line 67.

-## Running the app locallly
+## Running the app locally

-You can run the application locally, connecting to the Cloudant service running in IBM Bluemix.
+You can run the application locally, connecting to the Cloudant service running in IBM CLoud.
 To do so you need we will create one file to store the Cloudant credentials.
-These credentials can be retrieved in the IBM Bluemix dashboard.
+These credentials can be retrieved in the IBM IBM Cloud dashboard.

 To run the application locally, you will need:
   * [NodeJS](http://nodejs.org)